Jolana Matoušková

-Jolana Matoušková née Davidková (born 1979) is a retired Czech para table tennis player who competed in international level events.
+Jolana Matoušková (née Davidková, born 25 October 1979) is a Czech retired para table tennis player who competed in international level events.
 She is remembered as one of Czech Republic's most successful para table tennis player by winning five Paralympic medals, three-time World champion and seven-time European champion.

 Matoušková narrowly missed defending her singles title in 2004 when she was defeated by Natalia Partyka who was her main rival during her sporting career.